kyleparisi/clickhouse-ansible/README.md

-# Fresh Server 2
+# Clickhouse Ansible

-Automatically setup a github user on a server.
+Automatically setup a clickhouse server on a vm.

 ## Prerequisites